secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 * 2020-12-01: Results reviewed by PBP, analyzed for diversity metrics by Total Rewards, and shared with e-group leader for review
 * 2020-12-04: Finalize Total Rewards Impact Analysis for Underrepresented Group Audits on Performance Factor outputs at VP and E-group level
 * 2020-12-15: Program approval and communication guidance shared with managers
-* 2020-12-15 _through_ 2021-01-29: Performance axis results communicated with team members
+* 2020-12-15 _through_ 2021-01-29: Performance axis results communicated with team members.

+_If applicable (not required), upload the Performance Review document that was used to share the performance factor result with team members to BambooHR.
+The document can be loaded to the `Performance Reviews` folder in BambooHR._

 *January*
 * In January the Performance factors feed into the Annual Compensation review.
 Review the timeline for that process on the Annual Compensation Review page, [here](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review-timeline).